Giving Uber a run for its money.

 “When Uber reached the same level of rides as we did, they raised almost $50m dollars in funding” Villig showed off “so that means we’ve been at least 25 times more efficient than they are”.

-Much of the company’s recent growth has come from parts of Africa, where regulation is relaxed and Uber has yet to enter the market.
+Much of the company’s recent growth has come from parts of Africa where Uber has yet to touch and regulation remains relaxed.

 Today half of Taxify’s business comes from Africa.
 But the company now has it sights set on London, with a launch expected later this year.
 “It’s early days” says Villig.
 With regulation more challenging and Uber holding a solid position, London will be a trickier market to crack.